Bodyweight VS Resistance Training

 Yours in strength,

-PS If you like this article and want to learn more about strength training you should check out the slides from both mine and Duncan French’s recent workshops, and my 3 day accelerated development course in September which will teach you much of what you need to become a strength coach.
+PS If you like this article and want to learn more about resistance training you should check out our level 4 strength & conditioning course.
+It will teach you all that you need to become a strength and conditioning coach.